-When it was originally enacted in 1973, the authors of the Endangered Species Act (ESA) envisioned a law to protect species believed to be on the brink of extinction.
+When it was enacted in 1973, the bipartisan authors of the Endangered Species Act (ESA) envisioned a law to protect plant and animal species on the brink of extinction.
 At that time, 109 species were listed for protection.
-Today, there are nearly 2,000 species that are designated as either threatened or endangered under the ESA, with an additional 250 species considered as candidates for listing.
+Today, there are more than 2,000 species designated as either threatened or endangered with additional species considered as candidates for listing.
 Less than three percent of listed species have ever been deemed recovered and removed from the list.

 NRECA supports congressional efforts to review, update and modernize the Endangered Species Act for the 21st Century.